churkin/eslint-config-devextreme/README.md

 - **Overrides**

-  - Allow using devDependencies in the tests:
+  - Allow the use of devDependencies in the tests:

     ```javascript
     'import/no-extraneous-dependencies': ['error', { devDependencies: true }]